Aller au contenu principal

 Send your Full Dataset

-As we get further into the conversion process, if LINCS is completing any of the conversion steps with you, we will need a copy of your full dataset before any more work can continue.
+As we get further into the transformation process, if LINCS is completing any of the transformation steps with you, we will need a copy of your full dataset before any more work can continue.

 If the data is publicly available on a website or through an API, then please share links and documentation.
 This documentation helps us see the meaning that you are showing through the data.